 The Ultimate Guide on How To Clean and Get Rid Of Mold

-What is mold
+What is mold?

-What causes mold in properties
+What causes mold in a property?

 The Ultimate Guide on How To Clean and Get Rid Of Mold

 Most types of mold are harmless to humans.
 Some cause low-level irritation such as runny noses and eyes, coughs, and rashes.
-A few are extremely harmful to health and should be removed immediately by a professional.
+A few are extremely harmful and should be removed immediately by a professional.
 These are the most common kinds of dangerous mold and mildew found in homes:

 NAME